thihakyaw/graphql-list-app-backend/README.md

 ## Setup On Docker

-If you are familiar with docker, good news.
-I have dockerized this assignment.
+If you are familiar with docker, I have also dockerized this assignment.

 And add respective values.
 It should be something like this -